jaspector

 Not published specifically for unincorporated Perry County; state inspection timing rules require inspections within three working days of request, and footer inspections within one working day

-Typical inspection sequence: Foundation prior to pour, rough-in/framing, final inspection, with plumbing and mechanical inspections also required for permits issued on or after October 1, 2011
+Typical sequence: Foundation prior to pour, rough-in/framing, final inspection, with plumbing and mechanical inspections also required for permits issued on or after October 1, 2011

 One reinspection per permit may be free under the state FAQ; additional reinspections cost $100 each

-Do I need a building permit in unincorporated Perry County, TN?
+01 Do I need a building permit in unincorporated Perry County, TN?

 The county did not publish a complete public trigger list in the sources reviewed.
 For state residential permits, Tennessee requires a permit for one and two family dwellings and townhouses in areas not exempted by local enforcement or opt-out status, and for additions over 30 square feet to existing homes.

-How much does a building permit cost in unincorporated Perry County, TN?
+02 How much does a building permit cost in unincorporated Perry County, TN?

+Building permit fees in unincorporated Perry County, TN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $100 for construction cost from $0 to $5,000 under the state fee schedule.
 Fees are calculated as: Valuation-based fee schedule, with extra charges for plumbing/HVAC inspection and slab other than monolithic pour.
 Plan check fee: Not clearly published on the sources reviewed for unincorporated Perry County specifically.

-How do I apply for a building permit in unincorporated Perry County, TN?
+03 How do I apply for a building permit in unincorporated Perry County, TN?

-1. Contact Perry County government to confirm whether the project is handled locally or through state residential permitting.
+To apply for a building permit in unincorporated Perry County, TN, follow these steps: 1.
+Contact Perry County government to confirm whether the project is handled locally or through state residential permitting.
 2. Check whether zoning, septic, utility, floodplain, or other local approvals are needed before construction.
 3. If the project falls under state residential permit rules, purchase the permit through CORE.
 4. Schedule inspections through CORE or the state permit office if the state permit applies.
 5. Obtain final approval before occupancy, where applicable.

-How long does it take to get a building permit in unincorporated Perry County, TN?
+04 How long does it take to get a building permit in unincorporated Perry County, TN?

-What work is exempt from building permits in unincorporated Perry County, TN?
+05 What work is exempt from building permits in unincorporated Perry County, TN?

-How do I schedule a building inspection in unincorporated Perry County, TN?
+06 How do I schedule a building inspection in unincorporated Perry County, TN?

-Inspections can be scheduled via: CORE portal or email to SFMO.permits-licensing@tn.gov with full permit number and ready date.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Perry County, TN via: CORE portal or email to SFMO.permits-licensing@tn.gov with full permit number and ready date.